 Mac File System and Its Importance

 Your Mac external hard drive contains reserved space for GUID Partition Table, EFI System Partition, and APFS Container.
 The APFS container comprises Container superblock, Checkpoint area, Space manager area, and storage for objects and file data.
 The container can have multiple volumes with their file systems.
 The Mac’s file system allows storage and retrieval of data to and from the storage drive.

 Reasons for File System Corruption

-may damage the storage drive’s file system, which may not get fixed with Disk Utility’s First Aid feature:
+The following situations may damage the storage drive’s file system, which may not get fixed with Disk Utility’s First Aid feature:

-An application may inadvertently write into the file system thereby causing corruption on the disk.
+An application may write into the file system thereby causing corruption on the disk.

 If the block containing the file system of the drive turns bad, then the storage drive fails.

 Few reasons for corruption of legacy file-system formatted storage drive are as follows: